sankeerthreddy1597/WeatherApp-ReactNative/README.md

 - The project uses the expo CLI for initial setup and other changes to the application.

 - Current Work:
-  - City Weather Screen UI
+  - Individual City Screen UI.
-  - Setting up data for calling OpenWeather API
+  - Calling API for weather forecast for each city in list.
-  - Search Update on Add city Modal
+  - Managing redux state for GET_CITY_FORECAST action.

 ### Current UI progress